-During the period under review your Company has not bought back any of its securities/ has not issued any sweat equity shares / has not Issued any Bonus shares/ has not providedany Stock Option Scheme to its employees / has not issued any equity shares withdifferential rights.
+Further during the period under review your Company has not bought back any of itssecurities / has not issued any sweat equity shares / has not issued any Bonus shares andthere has been no change in the voting rights of the shareholders.

-During the year under review your Company has not accepted any deposits from thepublic under Section 73 and 76 of the Act and rules made thereunder and no amount ofprincipal or interest was outstanding as at the end of Financial Year 2017-18.
-There areno unclaimed or unpaid deposits lying with Your Company.
+During the year under review your Company has not accepted any deposits from thepublic under Section 73 and 76 of the Act and rules made thereunder and no amount ofprincipal or interest was outstanding as at the end of Financial Year 2018-19.
+There wereno unclaimed or unpaid deposits lying with your Company.

 Change in the Nature of Business